Adriskk/text2sign/README.md

 ## Install & Run

-To deploy this project run
+To install all dependencies of this project run

 ```cmd
   pip install -r requirements.txt